Concierge Care Logo

 888-205-9940

-Concierge Care is a care provider referral service (not an agency).
+Concierge Care is a caregiver referral service (not an agency).
 We connect clients with pre-background-screened, pre-credential-verified providers who operate independently and are not employees.
 Our nurse registry model supports consumer-directed care, where each person determines all aspects of their home care services.

-Concierge Care is a care provider referral service (not an agency).
+Concierge Care is a caregiver referral service (not an agency).
 We connect clients with pre-background-screened, pre-credential-verified providers who operate independently and are not employees.
 Our nurse registry model supports consumer-directed care, where each person determines all aspects of their home care services.

-Concierge Care is a care provider referral service (not an agency).
+Concierge Care is a caregiver referral service (not an agency).
 We connect clients with pre-background-screened, pre-credential-verified providers who operate independently and are not employees.
 Our nurse registry model supports consumer-directed care, where each person determines all aspects of their home care services.